Scalar Cosmological Perturbations from Quantum Entanglement within Lorentzian Quantum Gravity: Complete Barrett-Crane model: spacelike and timelike tetrahedra

-As introduced in Sec.~\ref{sec:Introduction}, GFTs are quantum and statistical field theories, defined on a group manifold $G$, endowed with a quantum geometric interpretation.
-One-particle excitations of a $d$-dimensional simplicial GFT are interpreted as $(d-1)$-dimensional simplices which, under non-local interactions, form $d$-dimensional simplices that collectively build up spacetime.
-A choice of group $G$, dimension $d$ and GFT-action $S_{\mathrm{GFT}}$ defines a specific GFT model, the partition function of which can be perturbatively expanded in terms of Feynman amplitudes dual to simplicial pseudo-manifolds~\cite{Gurau:2011xp,Carrozza:2013oiy,Carrozza:2016vsq}.
-Depending on the representation employed, these amplitudes can be associated to either spin foam or simplicial gravity amplitudes. \paragraph{The Lorentzian Barrett-Crane GFT model.} A specific example for $d=4$ and $G=\text{SL}(2,\mathbb{C})$ that we study in detail in this work is the complete Lorentzian Barrett-Crane GFT model~\cite{Jercher:2022mky} which provides a lattice quantization of Lorentzian Palatini gravity in first-order formulation.
-It is therefore a full-fledged model for Lorentzian quantum geometry, the building blocks of which include spacelike, lightlike and timelike tetrahedra.
 Restricting to spacelike tetrahedra and to homogeneous and isotropic condensates, it has been shown in~\cite{Jercher:2021bie} that at late times flat Friedmann dynamics emerge for the volume of the universe.
 In this work, we go beyond this setting and include, as a minimal extension, also timelike tetrahedra while excluding lightlike tetrahedra from the outset (Assumption \ref{ass:ds1}).
-Indeed, as we will argue below, lightlike tetrahedra are necessary to couple the reference fields properly according to the signature of the quantum geometric building blocks (see Sec.~\ref{sec:Coupling reference and matter fields} for more details).
+Indeed, as we will argue below, {timelike} tetrahedra are necessary to properly couple the reference fields according to the signature of the quantum geometric building blocks (see Sec.~\ref{sec:Coupling reference and matter fields} for more details).
 As the results of Sec.~\ref{sec:Perturbation equations from quantum gravity} show, this restricted set of causal configurations is already sufficient to yield GR-like cosmological perturbations.

 Within the extension to spacelike and timelike tetrahedra, the group fields are functions $\varphi(g_v,X_{\alpha})$ with $\alpha\in\{+,-\}$ assigning a spacelike, respectively a timelike signature.
 The four group elements $g_v = (g_1,g_2,g_3,g_4)$ are elements of $\SL$ and $X_\alpha$ is a normal vector with the according signature.
 More precisely, $X_\alpha$ is an element of the homogeneous space $\SL/\mathrm{U}^{(\alpha)}$, where $\mathrm{U}^{(+)} = \SUT$ and $\mathrm{U}^{(-)} = \SUO$ are the stabilizer subgroups of the respective normal vectors